The Ultimate Guide to Internet Bots

 A lot of businesses make the mistake of enforcing a blacklist for fraudulent accounts.
 While this might seem to work initially, a watchlist is the better option.

 Perhaps an IP address is setting off a red flag, but previously there were no issues.
 Companies may not want to write them off completely, in case, for example, malware infected the computer of a good prospect.
-By keeping an eye on accounts like this, marketers can allow them back into work flows once they’ve corrected.
+By keeping an eye on accounts like this, marketers can allow them back into workflows once they’ve corrected.

 By continually testing site speed, media planners and performance marketers can recognize when sites slow down.
 Slow site speed can often be a sign that bad bots are infecting a site’s code.
 However, without continual monitoring or routine testing, there’s no benchmark to measure against that speed.

 Traffic filtration helps block the bad bots before they interact with a site.
-By blocking fraudulent traffic before they hit the site, they can save performance marketers time and money by ensuring that these ads are appearing to real people and not just bots.
+By blocking fraudulent traffic before it hit the site, they can save performance marketers time and money by ensuring that these ads are appearing to real people and not just bots.

-Based on hundreds of points of data per visitor, Anura can distinguish between clicks generated by bots, malware and human fraud and clicks generated by legitimate website visitors.
+Based on hundreds of points of data per visitor, Anura can distinguish between clicks generated by bots, malware, and human fraud and clicks generated by legitimate website visitors.
 Anura achieves this through a machine learning functionality that validates lead conversations through the traffic data.